agda/agda-stdlib/README.md

 #### Development version of Agda

-If you're using a development version of Agda rather than the latest official release you should use the `experimental` branch of the standard library rather than `master`.
+If you're using a development version of Agda rather than the latest official release, you should use the `experimental` branch of the standard library rather than `master`.
-The `experimental` branch contains non-backwards compatible patches for upcoming changes to the language.
+The `experimental` branch contains non-backward compatible patches for upcoming changes to the language.

 ## Type-checking with flags